desireevl/awesome-quantum-computing/README.md

 ## Blogs

+- [Qiskit blog](https://medium.com/qiskit) - All about quantum computation from the Qiskit community team
 - [Algorithmic Assertions](http://algassert.com/) - About quantum computing and computing in general by Craig Gidney - a member of Google Quantum Computing Team.
 - [Bits of Quantum](http://blog.qutech.nl/) - By the QuTech institution, sharing their research and daily life.
 - [Dawid Kopczyk](http://dkopczyk.quantee.co.uk/category/quantum_computing/) - Quantum algorithms explained to data scientists with visualisations.